What is Unicode?

 •Unicode (Big-Endian) (generated by some Mac or Unix software)

-The last two are 1-byte versions, not really Unicode in my opinion.
+The last two are 1-byte versions.
 WordSmith wants the first of these but should automatically convert from any of the others.
 If you are converting text, prefer Unicode (little-endian), UTF16.

 There are other flavours too and there is much more complexity to this topic than can be explained here, but essentially what we are trying to achieve is a system where a character can be stored in the PC in a fixed amount of space and displayed correctly.